IN THIS SECTION

 Regretfully the Government no longer support bursaries for Primary Teacher Training.

-Tuition-fee students will be required to pay for their own DBS (Disclosure and Barring Service) check, currently £45, which allows you to work and train across the whole range of our Partnership and Associate schools.
+Tuition-fee students will be required to have an enhanced DBS (Disclosure and Barring Service) checks carried out before commencing in a school placement.
+These allow trainees to work or train across the whole range of our Partnership and Associate schools.
 These will be initiated by the Partnership for those students to whom we make conditional offers.
+Trainees are required to register for the update service.

-Apprentices will have their DBS checks paid for by their employing schools.
+Apprentices will have their DBS checks carried out by their employing schools and will need to be registered on the update service.